GyverLibs/FastBot/README_EN.md

     - `String chatID` - chat ID
     - `int32_t messageID` - message ID in the chat
     - `String text` - message text or file caption
-    - `String data` - callback data from the menu (if any)
-    - `bool query` - query
+    - `String data` - callback data from the menu (if any)- `bool query` - query
     - `bool edited` - message has been edited
     - `bool isBot` - message from bot
     - `bool OTA` - request for OTA update (received .bin file)
     - `uint32_t unix` - message time
+    - `String fileName` - file name
-    - `String toString()` - all information from the message, useful for debuggingki (since version 2.11)
+    - `String toString()` - all information from the message, convenient for debugging (since 2.11)

+**Notes:**
-> Note: Telegram splits the text into several messages if the text length exceeds ~4000 characters!
+- Telegram splits the text into several messages if the text length exceeds ~4000 characters!
 These messages will have a different messageID in the chat.
+- When replying to a message, the library parses the text of the original message, not the answer

 ### White list
 The library implements a white list mechanism: you can specify in `setChatID()` the ID of a chat (or several, separated by commas), messages from which will be accepted.